 Earn a medical assistant diploma in less than 1 year

-- Prepare for the Registered Medical Assistant (RMA) certification exam – we pay for your first attempt!
+- Prepare for the Certified Clinical Medical Assistant (CCMA) certification exam – we pay for your first attempt!

 - Degree pathways: advance your education with many options at the associate and bachelor’s degree levels